nhsconnect/gpconnect/pages/overview/overview_first_of_type.md

 ## FoT approach ##

 Those agreed as FoT candidates will be allocated into a tranche.
-Each tranche will receive reducing levels of support from the GP Connect project team, with those in the final tranche receiving support replicating the level of resource available when the service enters BAU.
+Each tranche will receive reducing levels of support from the GP Connect project team with those in the final tranche receiving support replicating the level of resource available when the service enters BAU.

 ## FoT candidate selection ##